This post may contain affiliate links. Please read my disclosure policy.

 - Cut in wedges and serve with plenty of soft butter.

-Or – use this alternate method for baking the cornbread.
+No cast iron?
+Use this alternate method for baking the cornbread.
 Preheat the oven to 400 degrees.
 Fry the bacon in a regular saute pan and follow the directions for adding the peppers to the bacon.
 Use the remaining bacon drippings to grease an 8×8 inch baking dish or pan – make sure to swirl it around well, or spread out with a pasty brush so that all inside surfaces are coated.
 Mix as directed above and spread the batter in the prepared dish – bake for about 20 to 25 minutes until nicely browned and a toothpick inserted near the center comes out clean.